hashicorp/terraform-aws-terraform-enterprise/tests/public-install/README.md

 This test assumes the following resources exist.

-* Valid DNS Zone managed in Route53
+- Valid DNS Zone managed in Route53
-* Valid AWS ACM certificate
+- Valid AWS ACM certificate

 ## How this test is used

 This test is leveraged by this repository's continuous integration setup which leverages workspaces in a Terraform Cloud workspaces as a remote backend so that Terraform state is preserved.

+This message is a test.